-One of our main specialties is in the area of selective mutism.
-Since 1995, Bryan has worked with over 150 children and teens with selective mutism.
-Bryan typically has anywhere from 10-16 people with selective mutism on his caseload at any given time.
+One of my main specialties is in the area of selective mutism.
+Since 1995, I have worked with over 150 children and teens with selective mutism.
+I typically have anywhere from 12-18 people with selective mutism on my caseload at any given time.

 People with selective mutism talk at home, but don't talk at school or in public settings.
 Some of these children are shy, quiet, and experience social anxiety.
 A small percentage of quiet children have selective mutism.
 Selective mutism is typically first encountered in preschool or kindergarten age children, when a child who is very talkative at home does not talk to adults, students, or anyone at school.
 The child appears very uncomfortable and freezes up when he/she is spoken to in public or at school.